Near Optimal Approximations and Finite Memory Policies for POMPDs with Continuous Spaces: Partially Observed Markov Decision Processes and Standard Solution Methods

 where the new state space $\mathcal{Z}$ does not grow over time and $z_t$ defines controlled Markov chain lets one to use standard methods to solve the optimal control problem.
 Ideally, the compression map (\ref{comp}) is without loss of optimality.
 However, one might also work with lossy compression maps with controllable loss bounds, where the compressed state $z_t$ computationally appealing, which will be the main focus of this paper.

 In what follows, we will introduce different compression schemes, and present approximations with provable error bounds.

-We start by introducing the most commonly used approach for the compression of the original information state, where the decision maker keeps track of the posterior distribution of the state $X_t$ given the available history $I_t$.
+We start by introducing the most commonly used approach for the compression of the original information state, where the decision maker keeps track of the posterior distribution of the state $X_t$ given the available history $h_t$.
 In the following section, we formalize this approach.

-\subsection{Reduction to fully observed models using belief states}
+\subsection{Reduction to Fully Observed Models Using Belief States}

-It is by now a standard result that, for optimality analysis, any POMDP can be reduced to a completely observable Markov decision process (\cite{Yus76,Rhe74}), whose states are the posterior state distributions or {\it beliefs} of the observer or the filter process; that is, the state at time $t$ is
+It is by now a standard result that, for optimality analysis, every POMDP can be reduced to a completely observable Markov decision process (\cite{Yus76,Rhe74}), whose states are the posterior state distributions or {\it beliefs} of the observer or the filter process; that is, the state at time $t$ is

 We call this equivalent process the filter process .
-The filter process has state space $\mathcal{Z} = \P(\sX)$ and action space $\sU$.
+The filter process lives in $\mathcal{Z} := \P(\sX)$ such that $\{z_t\}_t\subset \P(\mathds{X})$.
+Therefore, the state space of the new model can be viewed as $\mathcal{Z} = \P(\sX)$ and the action space remains as $\sU$.
 Here, $\mathcal{Z}$ is equipped with the Borel $\sigma$-algebra generated by the topology of weak convergence \cite{Bil99}.
 Then, the transition probability $\eta$ of the filter process can be constructed as follows.
 If we define the measurable function

 from ${\cal P}(\mathds{X})\times\mathds{U}\times\mathds{Y}$ to ${\cal P}(\mathds{X})$ and use the stochastic kernel $P(\,\cdot\, | z,u) = \Pr\{Y_{t+1} \in \,\cdot\, | Z_t = z, U_t = u\}$ from ${\cal P}(\mathds{X})\times\mathds{U}$ to $\mathds{Y}$, we can write $\eta$ as